 Partners must understand that relationships change during pregnancy and find ways to reduce stress during pregnancy and deal with relationship stress easily.

 So if you are dealing with a stressful relationship during pregnancy, then don’t worry because

 mentioned below are some tips to help you handle relationship stress during pregnancy.

 1. Keep in mind that communication is key

-Since this event is life-changing and can have a drastic impact on your relationship with your partner, it is essential that you keep the doors of communication wide open.
+partner, you must keep the doors of communication wide open.
 If you and your partner do not talk or communicate and keep your feelings and problems to yourself, then your relationship is bound to be stressful.

 Now, you have to understand there are hardly any scripted guidelines on how to avoid stress during pregnancy.
 It depends entirely on the partners to find out how to deal with pregnancy stress.